623637719/The-Democratization-of-AI/2.Deep learning/Backward Propagation/Readme.md

 ### Forward Propagation:
 The input data is fed through the neural network layers, producing an output prediction as discussed before.
 ### Backward Propagation:
+Simpler View:

+- Each hyperparameter(Weights and biases) is isolated and by nudging it slightly(increasing or decreasing by 0.0001) you can see the gradient of the hyperparameter with respect to the loss function(measures the difference between computed y and true y).

+More in depth view:

-The error between the prediction and the true target output is computed, and this error is then propagated backwards through the network, computing the gradients of the loss with respect to each parameter.
+- The error between the prediction and the true target output is computed, and this error is then propagated backwards through the network, computing the gradients of the loss with respect to each parameter.

-The core idea is to use the chain rule from calculus to efficiently compute these gradients.
+- The core idea is to use the chain rule from calculus to efficiently compute these gradients.
 By knowing the gradients, we can then update the network parameters in the direction that decreases the loss function.

 ### Implementing Backpropagation